 A Team of Certified Instructors

-Since we completed our Australian Tour, we’ve been training this group of passionate individuals to deliver The Mad Food Science Program around Australia and Internationally, so we can impact more children.
+Since we completed our Australian Tour, we’ve been training a group of passionate individuals to help us deliver The Mad Food Science Program around Australia and Internationally, so we can impact more children.

 The map shows our Instructor's main region/location, but with enough notice, they are often able to travel more broadly than just their immediate regions.
 Even if you're located outside these areas, make an enquiry and we will do our best to help you.

 "This program is so tidy and so tight, and covers so many areas.
 The kids are engaged from start to finish."